racket/rhombus/design/class/class.md

 contains an `entry_point`.
 The `entry_point` syntactic category includes `fun` with the same syntax as its expression form.
-When a method is declared with `method` or `final` without `override`, then the a method with the same name must not be declared in the superclass, if any.
-When a method is declared with `override`, then it must be declared in the superclass.
+When a method is declared with `method` or `final` without `override`, then the a method with the same name must not be declared in a superclass or superinterface, if any.
+When a method is declared with `override`, then it must be declared in a superclass or superinterface.
+(By "superinterface", we include interfaces implemented by a class.)

 Within a method, `this` refers to the object that was used for the method call.
-A class's fields and methods can be access via `this`, but they also can be referenced directly, including public superclass field and method names.
+A class's fields and methods can be access via `this`, and an interface's methods can be access similarly, but they also can be referenced directly, including inherited field and method names.
 When a method argument has the same name as a field or method, then it shadows the field or method.

-Method and fields names must all be distinct, both within a class and taking into account superclass public fields and methods.
-A private field or method name is not visible outside of a class, so it is not required to be distinct from subclass fields and methods.
+Method and fields names must all be distinct, both within a class and taking into account superclass and superinterface public fields and methods.
+A private field or method name is not visible outside of a class or interface, so it is not required to be distinct from subclass or subinterface fields and methods.
 All field and methods names can be accessed through an object with `.`, but private field and methods names can only be accessed statically.
 In static mode (i.e., when `use_static` is declared), then a method can only be used in a call form; when dynamic `.` is used to access a method, then it does not have to be a call, and the result of the `.` expression is a closure over the object.

 The `constructor` clause expects an immediate function in its block as an `entry_point`.
 Similarly, `binding` and `anotation` expect a